llm-tools/embedJs/README.md

 .setTemperature(0.1)
 ```

-**NOTE:** The default value is 0.9, which makes the GPT responses very creative.
+**NOTE:** The default value is 0.1, which makes the GPT responses very precise.

 ## Search results count